halkyonio/operator/DEVELOPER.md

     export BUNDLE_DIR="deploy/olm-catalog/bundle"
     operator-courier verify $BUNDLE_DIR

+**Remark** The `BUNDLE_DIR` must point to the directory containing the bundle to be tested and not yet published on operatorhub.io

 Next, get from `quay.io` an `Authentication token` using your quay's username OR robot username/pwd to access your namespace.